Investigation into misconduct allegations finds that state Sen. Kevin Ranker violated Senate policies

 OLYMPIA — Former state Sen. Kevin Ranker harassed a female employee who worked for him and who later took a job elsewhere, an investigation commissioned by the Washington Senate has found.

-Released Friday, the investigation also found that after Ann Larson left to go work for a state agency, Ranker behaved toward her in a way that created “a hostile, intimidating or offensive work environment” toward her “efforts to advance the interests of the agency she worked for.”
+Released Friday, the inquiry also found that after Ann Larson left to work for a state agency Ranker’s behavior created “a hostile, intimidating or offensive work environment” toward her “efforts to advance the interests of the agency she worked for.”

-But the 10-page report concluded Ranker did not use his official authority to retaliate against Larson in the wake of a complaint she made against him in 2010.
+But the 10-page report concluded Ranker did not use his official authority to retaliate against Larson after a complaint she made against him in 2010.

-Ranker, a Democrat from Orcas Island, stepped down from office last month amid the investigation of allegations that, among other things, he made unwanted advances and inappropriately touched Larson in 2010.
+Ranker, a Democrat from Orcas Island, stepped down last month amid the investigation of allegations that, among other things, he made unwanted advances and inappropriately touched Larson in 2010.

 Most Read Local Stories